 Reporting can always be improved.
 It is often not the reporting technology being used that is the problem.
 Usually it comes down to people and processes.
-In this post we share some thoughts on improving reporting at your institution so that you can achieve reporting success.
+In this post we share some thoughts on improving reporting at your institution or organization so that you can achieve reporting success.

 No matter the reporting tool or data governance solution used, here are some ways to improve your institutional reporting:1.
 Standardize report request/change process